 By focusing the child's attention on a big colorful character rather than the dentist, they get a chance to get used to the surroundings.
 We tell the child that Barney loves coming to visit us, and we play some games together!

 We show the child what we do for a check-up by doing a "pretend" check-up on Barney.
 We show them how the little mirror works, and we vacuum up a little water from Barney's mouth to make that "sucking" sound.
 We let the kids have a go, too.
 They love it!

 Now it's the child's turn to have their own check-up.
 We usually let them hold Barney during the exam, so they feel they have a new buddy with them.

 Once a child is comfortable getting their teeth checked, Barney has another job to do!
 With his big teeth, it's great for showing kids how to brush their teeth.
 They can see clearly exactly where the toothbrush should go, and have fun brushing Barney's teeth for him!

 If you are thinking about your kids first dental visit, ask your dentist if he uses any toys or characters to help with that all-important first introduction.
-If not, maybe look for an office that does!
+Once you find out what toys, characters and procedures he uses, you can build that information into your stories that you tell your child before the actual appointment.
+Then, your child will know what to expect, and will gain a lot of confidence when what you have told them comes true.
+If your dentist does NOT use any toys, characters or special procedures for a kids first dentist visit, maybe look for an office that does!